TommyLiu06/String-Locator/README.md

 # String-Locator
-Finds the location of the specified string in the file.
+Finds the location of the specified string in the file.</br>
+Using Python3</br>